Targeted Active Learning for Bayesian Decision-Making: Related work

 The decision-making problem we consider can equivalently be presented as the problem of identifying which of the $K$ arms, described by the distributions of the utilities of each decision at $\tx$, is the best (i.e., yields the highest expected utility, or reward).
 This is known in the multi-armed bandits literature as the ``best arm identification'' problem, or ``pure exploration'' problem, which has been studied both from frequentist and Bayesian perspectives \citep{audibert2010best,kaufmann2016complexity,russo2016simple}.
 The objective of such problems differs from the traditional setting of multi-armed bandits, which is to maximize the cumulative sum of rewards.

-However, the setting of best arm identification problems is fundamentally different from ours.
-In these problems, the context is fixed (or equivalently, there is no context), and sampling from the $K$ arms is assumed possible.
-In our work, we cannot directly observe outcomes $\ty_k$ at location $\tx$, or in other words, we have no way to sample from the arms, which prevents from using strategies from the multi-armed bandits literature.
-Instead, we add additional points (from $\mathcal{U}$, and $(\tx, d) \notin \mathcal{U}$) to the regression models, which in turn better characterize the distributions of the utilities at $\tx$.
+However, the setting of best arm identification problems differs from ours in the possible arms that can be sampled.
+In contrast to these problems, we cannot sample from the different arms at $\tx$.
+We can only sample once from a specific set arms defined by the pairs $(\x,d) \in \mathcal{U}$.
+This prevents us from using strategies from the multi-armed bandits literature.
+Instead, by adding new points to the regression models, we aim at better characterizing the distributions of the expected utilities at $\tx$.